 Microwave method: In a microwave-safe bowl or plate, add 1 cup all-purpose flour.
-Microwave at 15-second intervals, stirring in between, until the flour reaches 160°F/71°C. Let fully cool.
+Microwave at 15-second intervals, stirring in between, until the flour reaches 165°F/74°C. Make sure to test various spots of the flour to ensure it is evenly heated throughout.
+Let fully cool.

 Oven method: Preheat oven to 350°F/177°C. Line baking sheet with parchment paper.
 Evenly spread 1 cup all-purpose flour on top of lined baking sheet.
-Bake for 7-10 minutes, stirring halfway, until the flour reaches 160°F/71°C. Let fully cool.
+Bake for 7-10 minutes, stirring halfway, until the flour reaches 165°F/74°C. Make sure to test various spots of the flour to ensure it is evenly heated throughout.
+Let fully cool.

 Make cookie dough: